James Fenimore Cooper: Historical and nautical work

 Cooper's historical account of the U.S. Navy was well received, though his account of the roles played by the American leaders in the Battle of Lake Erie led to years of disputes with their descendants, as noted below.
 Cooper had begun thinking about this massive project in 1824, and concentrated on its research in the late 1830s.
 His close association with the U.S. Navy and various officers, and his familiarity with naval life at sea provided him the background and connections to research and write this work.
-Cooper's work is said to have stood the test of time and is considered an authoritative account of the U.S. Navy during that time.
+Cooper's work is said to have stood the test of time, and is considered an authoritative account of the U.S. Navy during that time.

-In 1844, Cooper's Proceedings of the naval court martial in the case of Alexander Slidell Mackenzie, a commander in the navy of the United States, &c:, was first published in Graham's Magazine of 1843–44.
-It was a review of the court martial of Alexander Slidell Mackenzie who had hanged three crew members of the brig USS Somers for mutiny while at sea.
+In 1844, Cooper's Proceedings of the naval court martial in the case of Alexander Slidell Mackenzie, a commander in the navy of the United States, &c. was first published in Graham's Magazine of 1843–44.
+It was a review of the court-martial of Alexander Slidell Mackenzie, who had hanged three crew members of the brig USS Somers for mutiny while at sea.
 One of the hanged men, 19-year-old Philip Spencer, was the son of U.S. Secretary of War John C. Spencer.
-He was executed without court-martial along with two other sailors aboard the Somers for allegedly attempting mutiny.
-Prior to this affair, Cooper and Mackenzie had disputed each other's version of the Battle of Lake Erie.
-However, recognizing the need for absolute discipline in a warship at sea, Cooper still felt sympathetic to Mackenzie over his pending court martial.
+He was executed without court-martial, along with two other sailors aboard the Somers for attempting mutiny.